Warning: This work has been rated 18+.

 "Come on you big fat baby!"
 Bromi trotted inside, making his way to Mateo's room.
 Sleeping was always better with him.
 Often Bromi would lay on his lap, or on his side, or by his head.
 He was squishy yet had a bit of muscle at the same time which made him perfect for cuddling.
 Mateo flung his shirt across the room and lay down next to Bromi, who had already been perched on his bed before he even came in.

 The hotness and the lack of light didn't matter when his cat were around.
-Though it might've sounded like an exaggeration to some, he always felt safe when Bromi was around.
+Though it might've sounded like an exaggeration to some, he always felt safe when Bromi sat on his bed.
 Mateo lay on his side, Bromi's warm body pressed up against him.
 For a few minutes jumbled thoughts about his weird day flew around his brain like pester-some flies; though they soon melted away into his bed sheets and sunk below the floor.

 When he awoke again, he felt like he hadn't slept in a million years.
 His eyes were as heavy as sandbags and couldn't open more than a slit.
 His mind was a foggy dreamland which had no end or beginning.
 Though his sleepiness felt like a massive weight upon his body, Mateo was still thankful for having no dreams.
 The faint light which slipped through his window was fuzzy and dark grey.
 Even the slight movement of propping himself up against the backboard of his bed was difficult.